soxueren/atsd/installation/cloudera.md

 Otherwise, you need to allow the newly created `axibase` principal to access HBase using one of the following options:

 1. Add the `axibase` principal to the HBase superusers via HBase Configuration.

+> Don't forget to deploy updated configuration and restart HBase.

  ![](images/cloudera-manager-superuser.png)